 LL.M. students who are graduates of American law schools, or law schools in countries which follow the common law and in which English is the primary spoken language, are required to attain a final cumulative G.P.A. of 3.0 or higher.
 LL.M. students who are graduates of foreign law schools in countries which either do not follow the common law or in which English is not the primary spoken language, are required to attain a final cumulative G.P.A. that is equal to that required of J.D. students.
 "Final cumulative G.P.A." shall be calculated at the end of the semester in which the candidate accumulates 20 or 24 semester hours of course work, as appropriate, and shall include all semester hours earned toward the LL.M. degree up to that point.

-The LL.M. thesis required of graduates of American law schools must be prepared under the supervision of a thesis advisor and be approved by a thesis committee and the Committee on Graduate Studies.
-The Committee on Graduate Studies will appoint the thesis advisor and will also appoint a thesis committee to review the completed thesis.
-The thesis committee is comprised of the candidate's thesis advisor and two other members of the faculty selected by the Committee on Graduate Studies for their interest and competence in the area of the candidate's thesis research.
+The LL.M. thesis required of graduates of American law schools must be prepared under the supervision of a thesis advisor and be approved by a thesis committee.
+The Director will appoint the thesis advisor and will also appoint a thesis committee to review the completed thesis.
+The thesis committee is comprised of the candidate's thesis advisor and two other members of the faculty selected by the Director for their interest and competence in the area of the candidate's thesis research.
 A majority of the thesis committee must approve the candidate's thesis before it is considered for approval by the Committee on Graduate Studies.

 All requirements for the LL.M. degree including submission of the thesis must be completed no later than four years from the date of entrance into the program.
 A candidate's date of entrance is the start of the Fall or Spring semester following the candidate's acceptance into the program.